VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 ### Create new keybindings

 Just like the default keybindings the idea here is to create them only when a language server is active in a buffer.
-For this the [.on_attach()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#on_attachcallback) function, and then just neovim's built-in create the keybindings.
+For this use the [.on_attach()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#on_attachcallback) function, and then use neovim's built-in functions create the keybindings.

 ```lua
 local lsp = require('lsp-zero')